oesteban/hcph-sops/docs/data-collection/scanning.md

     A modal dialog will ask you for the number of trial (automatically calculated, DO NOT modify) and the session number.

-!!! warning "The following two steps MUST be executed in this order"
+    !!! danger "The following two steps MUST be executed in this order"

             - [ ] Drag and drop the modal dialog into the scanner's projector screen.
             - [ ] Update the session number with the corresponding number.

 !!! important "At this point, the GA should have finished the warm-up so you can verify it is working"